An official website of the United States government

 Sailors sit a consoles as an instructor points something out on a screen.

 GREAT LAKES, Ill.
-(March 27, 2023) Recruits participate in Battle Stations inside the USS Trayer (BST 21) ship simulator at Recruit Training Command (RTC).
-Trayer, more commonly referred to as "Battle Stations," is the crucible event that recruits must pass prior to graduation, testing their knowledge and skills in basic seamanship, damage control, firefighting and emergency response procedures.
+(March 27, 2023) Recruits take the Naturalization Oath of Allegiance to the United States of America during a naturalization ceremony inside the Recruit Memorial Chapel at Recruit Training Command (RTC).
 Boot camp is approximately 10 weeks and all enlistees into the U.S. Navy begin their careers at the command.
 Training includes five warfighting competencies of firefighting, damage control, seamanship, watchstanding, and small arms handling and marksmanship along with physical fitness and lessons in Navy heritage and core values, Warrior Toughness, Life Skills, teamwork and discipline.
 More than 40,000 recruits train annually at the Navy's only boot camp.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Olympia O. Martin)

 GREAT LAKES, Ill.
-(March 27, 2023) Recruits participate in Battle Stations inside the USS Trayer (BST 21) ship simulator at Recruit Training Command (RTC).
-Trayer, more commonly referred to as "Battle Stations," is the crucible event that recruits must pass prior to graduation, testing their knowledge and skills in basic seamanship, damage control, firefighting and emergency response procedures.
+(March 27, 2023) Recruits take the Naturalization Oath of Allegiance to the United States of America during a naturalization ceremony inside the Recruit Memorial Chapel at Recruit Training Command (RTC).
 Boot camp is approximately 10 weeks and all enlistees into the U.S. Navy begin their careers at the command.
 Training includes five warfighting competencies of firefighting, damage control, seamanship, watchstanding, and small arms handling and marksmanship along with physical fitness and lessons in Navy heritage and core values, Warrior Toughness, Life Skills, teamwork and discipline.
 More than 40,000 recruits train annually at the Navy's only boot camp.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Olympia O. Martin)

 Guidance-Card-Icon Dept-Exclusive-Card-Icon